 “The mom has explicitly asked us to ignore the crying and just let them cry it out.”
 The childcare giver continued, “You know, we don’t do this normally.
 But we have to respect the wishes of the parents.
-Not only are they upset now, it doesn’t get any better.
+Problem is… Not only are they upset now, it doesn’t get any better.
 They cry the full hour each and every time.”

 This exchange got me thinking.
 First of all, I have no doubt the mom at the gym is doing the best based on the best of her knowledge.
 I mean, how could she not?
 She must love her two boys to bits and wants the absolute best for them.
 Still, I couldn’t help but wonder if that mom had gotten some of the same early parenting advice I had gotten.
-And if so, perhaps this impacting was her decision to let her kids cry.
+And if so, perhaps this impacting was her decision to let her kids cry it out.

 Like many new parents, when my daughter was a newborn, I would hold her often.
 Like, a lot.